ttswap/ttswap-doc/docs/document_en/userDoc/README.md

 ## ✅ X. Who Participates, Who Benefits - TTSWAP's Role Incentive Mechanism
 TTSWAP's core philosophy is: **Let everyone who contributes to the ecosystem receive real returns.**
-Whether you're a user, developer, project party, referrer, portal operator... as long as you participate, there's a reward for you.
+Whether you're a user, developer, project party, referral, portal operator... as long as you participate, there's a reward for you.

 ---
 ### 🎯 1.
 System Roles and Corresponding Return Sources